My Approach to Helping

 I am not in the business of "fixing" anyone; mainly because I don't see folks as broken.
 On the contrary, I believe that we all naturally journey toward health, wholeness, and happiness.
 And sometimes we encounter obstacles on the journey and sometimes we get stuck.
 Option 1: stay stuck.
 Option 2: gather your courage and take the risk of reaching out for support - to meaningfully connect with others and perhaps learn new ways to deal with the obstacles.

 In my experience, the best outcomes of psychotherapy result from the joint effort of everyone involved.
 Benefits you can get from therapy are directly linked to your efforts in and between our sessions.
-Some potential benefits can include: reduced stressanxiety, decreased negative thoughts and self-sabotaging behaviors, improved interpersonal relationships, and increased comfort in work, social, and family interactions.
+Some potential benefits can include: reduced anxiety, decreased negative thoughts and self-sabotaging behaviors, improved interpersonal relationships, increased personal empowerment, and increased comfort and enjoyment in work, social, and family interactions.

 I provide sacred time, space, and focus to you, commitment to guard your confidentiality, a wealth of experience in active and compassionate communication, the willingness and ability to illuminate possibly unknown facets of your situation, creative experiments for you to take new perspectives, make different choices, and experience new behaviors.
 I deeply believe that when you participate fully in the therapeutic process, commit to rigorous honesty, fully experience (sometimes unpleasant) feelings, thoughts, and behaviors, that you will move beyond and even transform obstacles, that you cannot help but progress toward significantly improving the quality of your life.

 More Info About My Practice